qinguorui2001/tp/docs/UserGuide.md

 **:bulb: Tip:**<br>

-* You can modify several parts of student information at the same time.
+* You can modify several parts of the student information at the same time.

 * If you wish to remove the tags for a student, simply type `t/` prefix without any parameters.